This is a lightweight fiberglass case designed to fit most bass trombones, now available in 3 sizes:

 Compared to the Marcus Bonna tenor trombone case, this bass trombone case has slightly more girth to fit the larger bass trombone body.
 It's also shorter, since the tenor case fits a straight mute and the bass case does not.
 For that reason, a few players have found that this case is an excellent do-all trombone case because of its fairly compact size.
 Any size tenor trombone can fit perfectly inside - just tighten the strap a bit more for a secure fit.
 If you play several different size trombones, you may be able to use this case for any of them depending on the gig at hand.

-We stock these cases in black nylon.
-If you'd like to order another color, please choose a reservation option on this page or contact us directly and we'll make a reservation for you on our next shipment.
+We stock these cases in black nylon and sometimes leather.
+If you'd like to order another color, please choose a reservation option on this page and we'll make a reservation for you on our next shipment.
 Leather exterior is also available.
 It adds a small amount of weight and a good amount of style.
-Those can also be had by special order.

 Nylon colors available include black, grey, brown, tan, light and dark green, light and dark blue, burgundy, red, orange, yellow.
 Leather choices include most of the above.